guangchen811/guangchen811.github.io/content/LLM/KG_and_LLM.md

 </figcaption>
 </div>

+Knowledge graphs are commonly used in various applications, such as search engines, recommendation systems, and virtual assistants.
 The concept of a knowledge graph was initially introduced by Google in 2012.
 Google's knowledge graph functions as a knowledge base to augment their search engine's search results with semantic-search information that is sourced from a diverse range of origins.
-Knowledge graphs are also employed by corporations such as Amazon, Facebook, and Microsoft, amongst others.
+To know more about the conceptions, advantages and use cases, please check [this blog](https://towardsdatascience.com/a-guide-to-the-knowledge-graphs-bfb5c40272f1).

-[This blog](https://towardsdatascience.com/a-guide-to-the-knowledge-graphs-bfb5c40272f1) make a good introduction to knowledge graph.
-Building a knowledge graph is a very difficult task.
-The main steps can be summarized in this [repo](https://github.com/husthuke/awesome-knowledge-graph). the main steps can be summarized in the following figure.
+It's a systemical and dirty process to build a high-quality knowledge, the main steps can be summarized in this [repo](https://github.com/husthuke/awesome-knowledge-graph).
+To explain more clearly, we will use the following figure to illustrate the process of building a knowledge graph.

 <div align="center">
     <img src="/images/LLM_KG/KG_building_process.svg" alt="Image 2" height=300>
     <figcaption align="center">The process of building a knowledge graph is relatively complex and involves multiple stages from data cleaning and pre-processing, to entity and relationship extraction, to knowledge fusion and storage.
 Building a knowledge graph requires a significant amount of human and material resources, but it greatly improves efficiency and accuracy in knowledge management and data integration.
 </figcaption>
 </div>

+As shown in the picture, building a knowledge graph is an intricate process that primarily consists of six stages: Knowledge Collection, Knowledge Integration, Knowledge Storage, Knowledge Computation, and Knowledge Application.
+It begins with gathering the data, extracting relevant entities and relationships from this data, then integrating the data into a coherent, unified format.
+This structured data is then stored using appropriate methods for easy retrieval and computational processes.
+The knowledge graph is finally put into action in applications such as semantic search and question answering.
+Each of these stages plays a crucial role in the construction of a functional and efficient knowledge graph.

+Knowledge Collection is the first step in the process of creating a knowledge graph.
+This involves a procedure known as Automatic Crawl, a method used for collecting data from various sources like web pages, documents, and databases.
+The collected data is then processed to extract relevant entities and their relations in a process called Entity Extraction and Relation Extraction.
+Entities refer to distinct objects, concepts, or individuals like a person, place, event, or an organization, while relations define how these entities interact or are related to each other.

+The next phase is Knowledge Integration, which encompasses Entity Linking, Entity Disambiguation, and Entity Alignment.
+Entity Linking connects entities from the collected data to their corresponding entities in the knowledge graph.
+Entity Disambiguation, on the other hand, deals with identifying and distinguishing entities with similar or identical names.
+Entity Alignment is crucial when integrating knowledge from different sources or languages, as it identifies the same real-world entity across different data sources or languages.

+Knowledge Storage is the stage where the integrated knowledge is stored for efficient use.
+This includes ER (Entity-Relationship) Storage, where entities and their relations are stored in a structured manner.
+Graph Storage involves storing the knowledge graph in a graph database, a storage system optimized for storing and querying graph data.
+Graph Retrieval and Formal Query are techniques to efficiently fetch the stored data for further processing or answering user queries.

+The Knowledge Computation phase involves creating a meaningful representation of the knowledge graph and performing inference tasks.
+Knowledge Representation involves structuring the knowledge graph in a way that both humans and computers can understand.
+Knowledge Inference is the process of deducing new knowledge from the existing knowledge graph.
+Graph Complement is an operation that fills in missing information in the graph by inferring from the available data.

+Finally, the Knowledge Application stage puts the knowledge graph into action.
+Semantic Search uses the knowledge graph to provide more accurate and context-aware search results.
+Knowledge Question Answering (QA) leverages the knowledge graph to answer queries by understanding the context, entities, and their relations involved in the query.
+This stage effectively demonstrates the value of a knowledge graph in improving information retrieval and understanding.

+In summary, building a knowledge graph is a complex process that involves various stages, each with its specific role and importance.
+The result is a powerful tool that enhances our ability to search, understand, and infer knowledge.

 ## Language Model